oplS17projects/Fake-News/README.md

 ## Demonstration
    To run the Fake News application, you have a few options.
    To use a URL, simply launch the executable and the command line or DrRacket interface will prompt you for some input.
 First, you'll need to enter a news URL.
 Then you'll be asked to enter the markov Model Input.
-   You may also elect to examine these text files we've supplied with examples of generated news:
+   You may also elect to examine these text files we've supplied with examples of generated news: [Examples of fake news](https://github.com/oplS17projects/Fake-News/blob/master/Examples-of-fake-news.txt)

 ## Architecture Diagram